 How We Helped

 The weather patterns in Antarctica have shifted over the past century.
 Warming in the area has triggered large amounts of precipitation over Ross Island, where the expedition huts are located.
 Increased visitation (tourism as well as research), microbial infestation, and decay also threatened the survival of these historic structures.
-Shackleton’s Hut on Cape Royds was Watch listed in 2004, having been nominated by the Antarctic Heritage Trust (AHT).
+Shackleton’s Hut on Cape Royds was included on the 2004 World Monuments Watch, having been nominated by the Antarctic Heritage Trust (AHT).
 AHT, based in New Zealand, was formed in 1987 to protect the buildings of the Heroic Age of Antarctic Exploration.
 At the time of nomination, the trust had a comprehensive preservation and management plan for all expedition bases, with Shackleton’s hut as its pilot venture.
 Watch listing catalyzed movement on the project and attracted funding from a variety of sources.
 Listed again in 2006 and 2008, Shackleton’s hut was included in an aggregated nomination along with Scott’s hut on Cape Evans, his Northern Party base, and Borchgrevnik’s station on Cape Adare, collectively referred to as Scott’s Hut and the Explorers’ Heritage of Antarctica.
 The repeated Watch listings allowed AHT to expand its preservation efforts, building on the success of each project with continued support from WMF.
 By 2008, Shackleton’s hut was deemed structurally sound and conservation was complete on the 4,500 artifacts associated with it; AHT progressed with the stabilization of Scott’s hut.

 Why It Matters